ffund/ml-notebooks/notebooks/2-linear-regression-deep-dive.md

 ::: {.cell .markdown}

-The "correct" coefficients actually had slightly higher MSE on the training set.
+The "correct" coefficients had slightly higher MSE on the training set than the fitted coefficients.
 We fit parameters so that they are optimal on the *training* set, then we use the test set to understand how the model will generalize to new, unseen data.

 :::

 ::: {.cell .markdown}

-We saw some error due to noise in the data, and some due to error in the parameter estimates.
+We saw that part of the MSE is due to noise in the data, and part is due to error in the parameter estimates.

-In a couple of weeks - we will formalize this discussion of different sources of error:
+Soon - we will formalize this discussion of different sources of error:

 * Error in parameter estimates
 * "Noise" - any variation in data that is not a function of the $X$ that we use as input to the model
-* Other error - wrong hypothesis class, for example
+* Other error - model (hypothesis class) not a good choice for the data, for example

 :::